MusicPlayerDaemon/MPD/doc/protocol.rst

     - ``outputname``: Name of the output.
 It can be any.
     - ``outputenabled``: Status of the output.
 0 if disabled, 1 if enabled.

+:command:`outputlist`
+    Shows information about all outputs.
+This is a more compact version of the `outputs` command that does not print attributes.

+:command:`output {ID}`
+    Shows information about specified output.

 .. _command_outputset:

 :command:`outputset {ID} {NAME} {VALUE}`